 Shantae approached cautiously.
 There was a large barred window in the rock wall next to the artifact.
 Peeking into it revealed a corridor going away into distance, choke-full of pink gorillas.
 Glad she had decided not to go inside — because this corridor had a t-junction branching towards that room at the bridge — she investigated the artifact.
 Her relic hunter expertise told her this item was magical, likely triggered by touching it.
 So she didn't, just put it in her inventory without making contact.
 Score!

 After that, she climbed back to the top and continued on her way.
-Very soon the cliff receded sharply to the left revealing a modest-sized castle yard, the red wall plugging a deep ravine, protruding in a semi-circle, the massive merlons of its battlement twice her height, The yard itself was a mess of ruined cobblestones and pools of blood, looking like it was eroded by the flowing red liquid, some of it streaming out through wide cracks in the crenels.
+Very soon the cliff receded sharply to the left, barring her passage with a modest-sized castle yard, the red wall plugging a deep ravine, protruding in a semi-circle, the massive merlons of its battlement twice her height.
+The yard itself was a mess of ruined cobblestones and pools of blood, looking like it was eroded by the flowing red liquid, some of it streaming out through wide cracks in the crenels.

 There was nobody there, all was silent except some faint sounds like distant crackling — where were those coming from?
-The far end of the yard was a red castle wall with two small arched openings at its bottom, the sides framed with the everpresent brown of natural rock.
-The only other feature was a massive door in the rock wall she was leaning over, probably connecting to that monster-choked corridor.
+The left side of the yard was a red castle wall with two small arched openings at its bottom, the sides framed with the everpresent brown of natural rock.
+The only other feature, beside a couple dried up trees, was a massive door in the rock wall she was leaning over, probably connecting to that monster-choked corridor.
 Thanks, but no thanks.

 Jumping across the flat-topped merlons to the other side would have been a child's play, but Shantae followed the edge to the left instead, wild rock soon replaced by castle roof.
-To the left of her there was a ragged gorge going away towards the big castle - which was still towering above, a constant ominous presence.
-Moving ahead she found yet another yard, this one more like a cracked rocky cauldron with a blood lake on the bottom, overflowing into the abyss outside.
+To the left of her there was a ragged gorge going away towards the big castle - which was still a constant ominous presenceits dark windows seemingly watching her every move.
+Moving ahead she found yet another yard, this one more like a cracked rocky cauldron with a blood lake on the bottom, overflowing into the jungle below.
 There were red stone bridges arching through it, and rock ledges along its sides, but Shantae was already pulling back: there were at least half dozen of those red balls nesting in the blood below with their eyes closed, two unfamiliar huge cacklers wearing shiny breastplate walking around and too many spiky apes to count.